nocomplexity/SecurityArchitecture/architecture/securitymodels.md

 managed to keep their valuable information secret for many decades?

 Information protection is needed against:
-*  unauthorized access
+*  unauthorised access
 *  use
 * disclosure
 * modification or
 *  destruction.
 That means several security
-measures are needed to protect information from unauthorized viewers.
+measures are needed to protect information from unauthorised viewers.

 Measures can be implemented by procedural, physical or with complex IT